pinax-network/substreams_firehose/README.md

 You can then use custom block processors through the command-line using the `--custom-processor` argument and providing the relative import path **from the `block_processors` module**.

 For example, let's say you've implemented a custom function `my_block_processor` in `custom.py`.
 The `custom.py` script should reside at the root or in a subdirectory inside the `block_processors` folder (let's say it's at the root for this example).
-You would then pass the `--custom-processor` argument as `--custom-processor custom.my_block_processor`.
+You would then pass the argument as `--custom-processor custom.my_block_processor`.
 The script will locate it inside the `block_processors` module and use the `my_block_processor` function to parse block data and extract it to the `.jsonl` file.

 ## Example